ArthurNyan/eslint-plugin-fsd-import/docs/rules/public-api-imports.md

 ## Rule Details

-This rule reports on absolute imports not from Public API for entities, features, pages, widgets layers.
+This rule reports on absolute imports not from Public API for entities, features, views, widgets layers.
 You should re-export data from index.ts file or from testing.ts for test data.
 Auto-fix available.